YASHASWINI005/Census_Income_Prediction_Project/README.md

 #### **Data Transformation**:
  In the Data Transformation phase, the data is processed using the following steps:

-#### **Target Encoding**:
+- **Target Encoding**:
-The categorical columns (workclass, education, marital.status, occupation, relationship, race, sex, native.country) are encoded using TargetEncoder, where the categories are replaced by the average target value for each category.
+Categorical columns such as workclass, education, marital.status, occupation, relationship, race, sex, and native.country are encoded using TargetEncoder.
+Each category is replaced by the average target value for that category.
+- **Class Imbalance Handling**:
-SMOTE: Synthetic Minority Over-sampling Technique (SMOTE) is applied to handle class imbalance by generating synthetic samples.
+SMOTE (Synthetic Minority Over-sampling Technique) is applied to balance the class distribution by generating synthetic samples.
+- **Standard Scaling**:
-Standard Scaling: All numerical features are scaled using StandardScaler, ensuring that they have zero mean and unit variance.
+Numerical features are scaled using StandardScaler to normalize the data, ensuring zero mean and unit variance.
-A pipeline is created with the following stages:

-- Target Encoding of categorical features

-- SMOTE for handling class imbalance

-- Standard Scaling of numerical features

-- Logistic Regression as the model

 #### **Model Training**:
 In the Model Training phase, the pipeline is fitted on the training data, where it applies encoding, scaling, and training the LogisticRegression model.
 The LogisticRegression model is set with C=0.5 and max_iter=500 to optimize the results.
 The model's performance is evaluated using the accuracy score on the test data.